aryansharma2k2/XINU-OS/README.md

 XINU is a small Unix-like operating system originally developed by Douglas Comer for instructional purposes at Purdue University.
 As part of lab assignments, we had to re-implement or improve some aspects of XINU.
 It runs on a hardware emulator like QEMU.

-PA0 - Basic kernel programming practice on XINU OS.
+Process Tracers - Basic kernel programming practice on XINU OS.
 Wrote functions to trace all different system calls and log results.

-PA1 - Implemented two new scheduling policies, viz., Exponential Distribution Scheduler and Linux-like Scheduler in XINU OS to tackle starvation problem which is prevalent in traditional priority based scheduler policy in XINU.
+Process Scheduling - Implemented two new scheduling policies, viz., Exponential Distribution Scheduler and Linux-like Scheduler in XINU OS to tackle starvation problem which is prevalent in traditional priority based scheduler policy in XINU.

-PA2 - Implemented a memory mapping scheme in XINU with support for demand paging, backing store management and implemented page replacement policies like Second Chance & Aging.
+Demand Paging - Implemented a memory mapping scheme in XINU with support for demand paging, backing store management and implemented page replacement policies like Second Chance & Aging.

-PA3 - Building a disk defragmenter given certain disk images.
+Disk Defragmenter - Building a disk defragmenter given certain disk images.

 Building XINU